Certain State laws or regulations require a father's written consent or a court determination

 determination unless one of the two procedures is productive.
 If you entitle the child

-(on the MCS RPOC screen or on an RC in non-MCS cases) with respect to the basis of
+(RPOC) screen or on a Report of Contact (RC) in non-MCS cases) with respect to the

 Contact the vital statistics office to determine if a written statement or court determination

 CAUTION: See GN 00302.510G. and GN 00302.510H. for a list of States that will not release information about an amended BC.